 The Thomas Sleep Center treats adults and children with an extensive range of sleep disorders such as sleep apnea, snoring, narcolepsy, excessive daytime sleepiness, and periodic limb movement disorder.
 Through comprehensive testing at the Thomas Sleep Center, our team will diagnose and help create a treatment plan for sleep problems.

 Our Thomas Sleep Center is accredited by the American Academy of Sleep Medicine (AASM).
 Accreditation by the AASM assures quality patient care through comprehensive clinical evaluation and treatment.
-Our team is led by Dr. Sam Atassi, board-certified in sleep medicine, and also serving as our medical director.
-Our skilled sleep technologists (RPSGT) and respiratory therapists provide excellent service to our patients, to ensure better sleep for the patient and returning them to the full enjoyment of daily activities.
+Our skilled sleep technologists and respiratory therapists work to promote better sleep for patients and to return patients to the full enjoyment of daily activities.

 Our state of the art Sleep Center offers evaluations, overnight sleep testing, and specialized daytime sleep testing.
-Testing is performed in one of our 8 private rooms.
-Each room is equipped with a queen-size bed, flat-screen TVs, and a bathroom, for a comfortable home-like environment.
+Testing is performed in one of our eight private rooms, which are equipped with a queen-size bed, flat-screen TVs, and a bathroom for a comfortable home-like environment.

 All testing is done on an outpatient basis.
-Consultation with a sleep specialist is often necessary prior to schedule sleep studies, due to strict insurance guidelines.
-Clinic visits and follow-ups are scheduled on Wednesdays.
+Consultation with a sleep specialist is often necessary prior to scheduling sleep studies, due to insurance guidelines.

 Common Sleep Disorders